 I hope the above information will prove useful to you in passing the NBDE exams.
 Stay focused on your goals and keep working hard.

 What measures have you taken/ are taking to become a better test taker?
+How do you prepare a complete study plan for your NBDE exams?
 We would love to hear some tips from you as well!